-Maybe you haven’t written your book yet because you’re afraid it means hiding away, churning out page after page of a novel that may never be finished.
-But writing a book can mean anything you want it to—it’s not just for lonely novels.
+Maybe you haven’t brought your book ideas to life yet because you’re afraid it means hiding away, churning out page after page of a novel that may never be finished.
+But writing a book can mean anything you want it to—it’s not just for novels.
 There’s the old saying that we should write what we know, and you may know more than you think.

-To get you started, here’s a list of more than 50 ideas of possible titles, prompts, genres, and topics where you might find your next book.
+To get you started, here’s a list of 50 book ideas, including possible titles, prompts, genres, and topics where you might find your next book.

 Be an explorer of your world and the people in it.
 Ask questions.
 Make observations.
 Travel down these paths to find out where your best book ideas are hiding:

 4. Compile your family history